 - Spoon the cake batter into the oven tray and spread out to about 1/2cm (1/4") thick.

 - Pop into the oven for approximately 10 minutes or until it springs back when prodded lightly in the centre.
 Leave to cool before cutting out rounds with a simple cookie cutter (or upturned glass).

-- Starting with just a tablespoon of cream cheese, add a few drops of vanilla extract and start stirring in the icing sugar.
+- Starting with just a tablespoon of cream cheese, add vanilla extract and start stirring in the icing sugar.
 You want to build up till you have a paste that holds its shape a bit when you spread it thickly on the base cake.

 - Cut two raspberries in half lengthways and place the 4 halves on top of the sweetened frosting.
 Now use an extra little dollop to act as glue for the next layer to sit on.
 Cover this with the frosting and more berries and the final cake lid.